 (Warning: Don’t go into a BDSM club on your birthday and tell people.
 You will discover a whole new meaning to the phrase ‘birthday spanking’.)

 So yeah, I did look down on her for that.
 Christian with his stalkery ways was more palatable to me.
-Probably because the whole ‘stalking someone you love to surprise them’ thing was a really popular trope in the 90’s so I grew up watching movies where guys suddenly appeared when they knew the girl they were interested in would be.
+Probably because the whole ‘stalking someone you love to surprise them’ thing was a really popular trope in the 90’s so I grew up watching movies where guys suddenly appeared when they knew the girl they were interested in would be some place.
 And a guy pushing after you said no was the norm not the exception.
 I’m not as woke as I should be, I guess.
 The world is changing, and those things are less acceptable to the next generation, which is not a bad thing.

 I was more bothered by him going on and on about the things he refused to do (romance, dating, love) while he was actually going ahead and doing them with her.
 I mean… broken, sure.
 Stalkery, okay, but lacking self-awareness was the limit for me.
 So, I finished the first book and then walked away from the series and never looked back.
 I prefer my D/s fiction to be written by people who have lived it or at least researched it thoroughly–but that’s just me.
 My opinion.